 Popper et al. (2014) provide relative risk criteria ratings based on behavioural effects thresholds for fishes at three qualitative distances from the seismic sound source: (1) near (tens of metres); (2) intermediate (hundreds of metres); and (3) far (thousands of metres).
 The criterion rating for all fishes at the 'near' distance from the sound source was high relative risk.
 At intermediate distances from the sound source, the relative risk for fishes without swim bladders and fishes with swim bladders not involved in hearing was moderate, while for fishes with a swim bladder involved in hearing, the rating remained high.
-At far distances from the sound source, the relative risk for fishes with a swim bladder involved in hearing, the rating remained high.
-At far distances from the sound source, the relative risk for fishes with a swim bladder involved in hearing, the rating remained high.
-At far distances from the sound source, the relative risk for fishes with a swim bladder involved in hearing, the rating remained high.
-At far distances from the sound source, the relative risk for fishes with a swim bladder involved in hearing, the rating remained high.
-At far distances from the sound source, the relative risk for fishes with a swim bladder involved in hearing, the rating was moderate.
+At far distances from the sound source, the relative risk for fishes with a swim bladders and fishes with swim bladders not involved in hearing was low, while for fishes with a swim bladder involved in hearing, the rating was moderate.

 Studies on behavioural effects of fishes exposed to seismic sounds generally show short-term alterations to behaviour that return to baseline after the sound source is removed.
 Løkkeborg et al. (2012) found that Greenland halibut and redfish were caught more often during and after the removal of sound compared to before exposure possibly due to increased swimming behaviour.
 Little change was noted for catches of haddock, though pollock catches decreased and were found to have partly left the area after the survey.
 Pearson et al. (1992) studied the behaviour of capture rockfish exposed to seismic sound and found various degrees of startle and alarm responses.
 Some species responded by tightening schools, retreating downward in the water column, or with random movements and orientation.
-Similar results of downward distribution changes and decreased catch rates have been noted for rockfish and Atlantic cod, respectively (Skalski et al. 1992, Løkkeborg and Soldal 1993).
+Similar results of downward distribution changes and decreased catch rates have been noted for rockfish and Atlantic cod, respectively (Skalski et al. 1992, Løkkeborg and Soldal

+1993).
 Studies of seismic sound on snow crab and shrimp species have found limited behavioural changes overall (Christian et al. 2003, Morris et al. 2018).